Manage your Kubernetes deployments

 - name: Update EKS Kubeconfig

-run: aws eks --region ${{ secrets.AWS_REGION }} update-kubeconfig --name ${{ fromJson(inputs.port_context).entity.properties.Cluster }}
+run: aws eks --region ${{ secrets.AWS_REGION }} update-kubeconfig --name ${{ fromJson(steps.get-workload.outputs.entity).properties.cluster }}

-- name: Restart Kubernetes deployment
+- name: Restart Kubernetes workload

 run: |